 It's a good thing we had plenty of frozen, canned, and dried foods to

 eat since we will go for more than a week between major restocking.
 This

-limited space, particularly in the refrigerator and freezer, it's a
+limited space, it's a

 whole different ball game.
 During this trip more than any other we'll have to